yearico

 Exposure:

-The Company's exposure to price risk arises from investments in equity and mutual funds held by the Company and classified in the balance sheet as fair value through OCI and at fair value through profit or loss respectively.
-To manage its price risk arising from investments in equity securities and mutual funds, the Company diversifies its portfolio.
+The Company's exposure to price risk arises from investments in Equity and Mutual Funds, Bonds, Government Securities held by the Company and classified in the balance sheet as fair value through OCI and at fair value through profit or loss respectively.
+To manage its price risk arising from these investments, the Company diversifies its portfolio.
+Diversification of the portfolio is done in accordance with the limits set by the Company.

 Hedge effectiveness is determined at the inception of the hedge relationship, and through periodic prospective effectiveness assessments to ensure that an economic relationship exists between the hedged item and hedging instrument.
 The Company enters into hedge relationships where the critical terms of the hedging instrument match exactly with the terms of the hedged item, and so a qualitative assessment of effectiveness is performed.
 If changes in circumstances affect the terms of the hedged item such that the critical terms no longer match exactly with the critical terms of the hedging instrument, the Company uses the dollar offset method to assess effectiveness.
 There was no hedge ineffectiveness in any of the periods presented above.